HarrisQ/harrisq.github.io/_pages/cv.md

 Education
 ======

+* Ph.D in Statistics, Pennsylvania State University, 2016-present \\
+  * Advisor: Bing Li
+* M.S. in Statistics, University Of Toronto, 2015-2016
+* M.A. in Economics, University Of Toronto, 2014-2015
 * B.S. in Mathematics, University Of Toronto, 2009-2014
-* M.A. in Economics, University Of Toronto, 2014-2015
-* M.S. in Statistics, University Of Toronto, 2015-2016
-* Ph.D in Statistics, Pennsylvania State University, 2016-2021 (expected)

 <!-- Work experience
 ======